Migration Use Cases with the Migration Manager

 Note: Other language versions may not be as current as the English edition.

-Authors: Bradley Downing, Burak Bolek, David A Gutierrez, John Dibble, Kylie Cameron, Sampath Sriramadhesikan, Scott Tyrrell, Thadeu de Russo e Carmo, Vasfi Gucer
+Authors: Downing Bradley, Burak Bolek, David A Gutierrez, John Dibble, Kylie Cameron, Sampath Sriramadhesikan, Scott Tyrrell, Thadeu de Russo e Carmo, Vasfi Gucer

 The Migration Manager enables you to migrate configuration content from one production environment to another.
 The typical use is to migrate configuration content from a development environment to a test environment and then on to production for the Tivoli® process automation engine and its applications, such as IBM® Tivoli Change and Configuration Management Database (CCMDB) and IBM Tivoli Service Request Manager®.
 The goal of migration is to ensure that your production environment fully meets the needs of your users.